 Related post: How To Overcome Self Doubt

-These are all things we go through in depth in my coaching programs, so if you struggle with self doubt, self sabotage, or perfectionism, you should consider working with an experienced life coach to get past that.
+These are all things we go through in depth in my coaching programs, so if you struggle with self doubt, self sabotage, or perfectionism, you should consider working with an experienced life and business coach to get past that.

 Setting goals is an iterative process.
 That means you don’t do it once and forget about it, you continue to refine your journey on a regular basis.

 It’s okay to let go of some goals that turned out to be not the right fit for you.